EduardoWS/bot-bmo/README.md

 # bot-bmo
- bot do meu servidor do discord
+bot do meu antigo servidor do discord (foi aposentado)